 Fort Worth Hall was the first building to be constructed on the Fort Worth campus in 1910 was named for the city of Fort Worth.
 Fort Worth Hall is the residence hall for men.
-Fort Worth Hall also contains commuter rooms available by reservation throught the Riley Center.

 Barnard Hall

 Barnard Hall was named for Floy Barnard, a former dean of women.
 Barnard Hall is the residence hall for single women.
 It was constructed in 1915, with an addition in 1920.